 Arela is a new premium sustainable knitwear brand.
 Its cashmere and cotton pieces are made from best natural fibresm which are super durable (meaning you can keep wearing your pieces for longer) and are produced by skilled professionals in Nepal, Finland, Latvia and China.
 You can read more on the brand's "For Good" concept here.

 One of the easiest ways to update your look is with jewellery, but you'll get even more points for buying vintage or second-hand.
 Susan Caplan has long specialised in this area and has a back catalogue of incredible pieces you should invest in.

-H&M's Conscious range spans everything from super-basic items to more detailed ones like these shoes.
+H&M's Conscious range spans everything from super-basic items like this classic blazer to more detailed ones.
 H&M has even created wedding dresses within the collection before.
 The conscious elements are predominantly within more sensible, eco-friendly fabric choices (these slingbacks are also made from recycled polyester).

 Mashu is a new Greek brand we've recently found.
 Using premium vegan materials (which are 100% recyclable at the end of their life) and ethically producing from within Greece via local artisans, these unusual little bags have quite the story to tell.
 You can read up on more of Mashu's best practices here.